agnkos/book-journey/README.md

 ## Sign in

-To test the app you can log in with email:
+To test the app you can log in with username:

-        t
+        booktester

 and password:

-        t
+        ilovebooks

 or create a new account